etokheim/Radio-MnM/README.md

          }
          ```
          - Note: for unsecured networks, replace `psk="YOUR_PASSWORD` with `key_mgmt=NONE`
+   4. Enable ssh:
+      1. Also in the `boot` partition on the Raspbian sd-card
+      2. Create a new file named: `ssh`
+         - Note that the file shouldn't have any file extension or content.
-   4. Boot the PI and wait for it to start (about 2 minutes)
+   5. Boot the PI and wait for it to start (about 2 minutes)
-   5. Get the IP-address of the PI:
+   6. Get the IP-address of the PI:
       - Option one:
          1. Open a terminal
             - Windows: